nikiiv/multi_file_extractor/README.md

 That's wht the recursive sub extract puts file directly into the output folder, but this can be changed

 Handles multi part archives for rar, zip and 7z files

+Will skip files if the output folder already has a subfolder with the archive name